alphagov/govuk-developer-docs/source/manual/dns.html.md

 By default, zones are hosted by AWS (Route 53) and Google Cloud Platform (Cloud DNS)

-As of Feb 2019, there are 40 hosted zones.
+As of Feb 2020, there are 40 hosted zones.
 A list is retrievable from a terminal using:

 ```
-  aws route53 list-hosted-zones | grep Name
+  gds aws govuk-production-admin -- aws route53 list-hosted-zones | grep Name
 ```

 Some individual records within these zones are managed by other teams.

-## Amazon Route 53
+## Amazon Route 53 and Google Cloud DNS

 Use the "production" account.
-Speak to Infrastructure if you require access.

-## Google Cloud DNS

-Use the "production" account.
-Speak to Infrastructure if you require access.
+[Speak to Infrastructure if you require access](/manual/raising-issues-with-reliability-engineering.html).

 ## Records for GOV.UK systems

-There are a few domains that we use:
+We use a few domains:

-- `alphagov.co.uk` is the old domain name that GOV.UK publishing used to live on.
+- `alphagov.co.uk` is the old domain name GOV.UK publishing used to live on.
-  We maintain records that point to Bouncer so that these URLs redirect.
+  We maintain records which point to Bouncer so that these URLs redirect.
 - `publishing.service.gov.uk` and `govuk.service.gov.uk` are where GOV.UK lives.

 ## Making changes to publishing.service.gov.uk